• Home |

 .380 ACP

-The .380 Automatic Colt Pistol (also called .380 Auto and .380 ACP) was introduced in 1908.
+The .380 Automatic Colt Pistol (also called ".380 Auto" and ".380 ACP") was introduced in 1908.
 It was designed for the blowback pistols of the time.
-Compared to more modern pistol cartridges, the .380 ACP lacks the power, speed, and terminal performance to make it a serious option for personal protection or home defense.
+Compared to more modern pistol cartridges, the .380 ACP lacks power, speed, and terminal performance.

 So why is it included on this list?

-When you need it, even a small gun like the .380 ACP is better than no gun at all.
+When you need it, a small gun chambered for .380 ACP is better than no gun at all.

-We believe the .380 Auto works best as a backup gun rather than a primary concealed carry weapon.
-Their ultra-compact size and easy concealability make them perfect for that role.
+We believe .380 Auto works better for a backup gun than it does a primary concealed carry weapon.
+Backup guns chambered for 380 are available in ultra-compact sizes, which makes concealing them a breeze.

-Get a quality pocket or ankle holster, and a.380 ACP makes a great sidekick for your EDC sidearm.
+Get a quality pocket or ankle holster, and a .380 ACP will make a great sidekick for your EDC sidearm.

 Recoil

-Although .380 ACP and 9mm Luger use the same diameter projectiles, .380 pushes lighter bullets at slower speeds.
-While the .380 ACP may be lacking in velocity, those slower speeds mean less recoil energy.
+Although .380 ACP and 9mm Luger are loaded with the same caliber projectiles, .380 pushes lighter ones at slower speeds.
+While the .380 ACP may be lacking in velocity, those slower speeds do mean less recoil energy.

-Recoil is affected by a ton of variables.
-One of the most significant is gun weight.
+Recoil is influenced by many variables.
+One is gun weight.
 Heavier guns soak up more recoil than lighter ones.
 Although the .380 ACP produces less recoil energy than any of the other cartridges on this list, these cartridges run through tiny, lightweight pistols.
 Lightweight pistols don’t absorb much recoil energy, so most of it transfers to the shooter.

-When shooting the tiniest .380 Auto micro pistols, you might feel more recoil than when you’re shooting a compact 9mm.
-For example, a 95-grain projectile leaving the muzzle of a .6-pound .380 Auto pistol at 900 fps generates 5.4 foot-pounds of recoil energy.
-A 115-grain bullet traveling 1150 fps from the barrel of a pound-and-a-half 9mm produces 5.2 foot-pounds of recoil.
+When shooting the tiniest .380 Auto micro pistols, you might feel more recoil than when you’re firing a compact 9mm.
+For example, a 95 grain projectile leaving the muzzle of a 0.6-pound .380 Auto pistol at 900 fps generates 5.4 foot-pounds of recoil energy.
+A 115-grain bullet traveling 1,150 fps from the barrel of a 1.5-pound 9mm pistol produces 5.2 foot-pounds of recoil energy.
 Not much difference.

 Power and Penetration

-The .380 Auto and the 9mm Luger use the same size projectiles.
-However, the .380 ACP cartridge has an overall length of .984 inches and a SAAMI maximum pressure of 21,500 psi.
+The .380 Auto and the 9mm Luger use projectiles of the same diameter.
+However, the .380 ACP cartridge has an overall length of 0.984 inches and a SAAMI maximum pressure of 21,500 psi.
 In comparison, the 9mm measures 1.169 inches and has a maximum pressure of 35,000 psi.

 The Federal Bureau of Investigation uses specific penetration test protocols to determine the effectiveness of defensive loads.
 According to FBI performance standards, a bullet should penetrate at least 12 inches into ballistics gel, but no more than 18 inches.

-Meeting those protocols is difficult for .380 ACP with expanding bullets because a good portion of the penetrating energy is used up during expansion.
-Penetration can be much shallower if those bullets pass through heavy clothing first.
+Meeting those protocols is difficult for .380 ACP when it loaded with expanding bullets, because a good portion of the energy needed for penetration is expended on terminal expansion instead.
+Penetration can also be much shallower if those bullets pass through heavy clothing first.

-While non-expanding FMJs have an easier time reaching the magic 12-inch depth, the wounds they carve are not as wide.
+While non-expanding FMJs have an easier time reaching the magic 12-inch depth, the wounds they carve out aren't as wide.
 Since fractions of an inch matter when it comes to organ and artery damage, using a non-expanding bullet sacrifices terminal damage.
-Simply put: bigger holes stop assailants faster than small ones.
+Simply put: wide holes stop assailants faster than narrow ones.

 Capacity